 Although any guest can use this transportation method once at a park or hotel, guest who stay off property do have to find a way to get there.
-Some off site hotels offer free transportation to the parks with your stay.
+Some off-site hotels offer free transportation to the parks with your stay.
 Others charge you per day.
 These buses tend to come at hour increments which is not s convenient as Disney’s own bus system which leaves every 10-15 minutes.

-Guests stay at a property hotel only need to walk to the front of the hotel and jump on a bus to get to the parks.
+Guests staying at a property hotel only need to walk to the front of the hotel and jump on a bus to get to the parks.
 They run all day from an hour before park opening to about 2 hours after park closing.

 The transportation doesn’t end there though.
 Hotel guests can enjoy other modes of transportation including the Disney Skyliner and water taxis.
 These can be really fun ways to get from your hotel to a park or Disney Springs.

 Package Delivery Service

 This is one of the hidden gems of staying on property.
 Let’s say you get to Magic Kingdom one morning and they are selling a limited-time plush or bag.
 So the first thing you do is get in line and buy it.
 Now what?
 You can go ride the attractions but you’re stuck carrying it around all day.
 You could spend the money to get a tiny locker, or, you can have it sent to your hotel for free!

 All shops are the parks offer this complimentary service to property hotel guests.
 Simply fill out a form at the register and the Cast Member will make sure it’s delivered to your hotel for pick up the next day.
 No more lugging it around the parks all day!

 This benefit used to be labeled ‘free MagicBands” but at the start of 2021 Disney stopped during this for property guests.
 Instead they now offer discounted MagicBands for guests staying on property.
 It can save guests anywhere from $5-$15 per band.
 The selection is limited and most are just the solid colors but there are some character and theme park ones as well.